 I. Introduction: The U.S. Airport Privatization Framework

-This guide examines the statutory framework enabling airport privatization, the practical experience of U.S. airports that have pursued privatization, international models and lessons learned, the financial structures employed, stakeholder perspectives, and the legal and regulatory challenges inherent in the process.
+This guide examines the framework enabling airport privatization, the practical experience of U.S. airports that have pursued privatization, international models and lessons learned, the financial structures employed, stakeholder perspectives, and the legal and regulatory challenges inherent in the process.
 The guide provides both policy makers and practitioners with a detailed understanding of airport privatization in all its dimensions.

 A. Overview of U.S. Airport Ownership Models

 The United States has historically maintained a predominantly public ownership model for commercial airports.
 The reasons are rooted in policies from the Federal Airport Act of 1946 (P.L.
 79-658) and subsequent aviation legislation.
-When commercial aviation emerged in the early twentieth century, capital requirements were substantial and economic returns uncertain.
+When commercial aviation emerged in the early twentieth century, capital requirements were large and economic returns uncertain.
 Public entities—primarily cities and counties—invested in airport infrastructure as public utilities, similar to other transportation infrastructure like highways and ports.

 Municipal governments and city authorities directly owning and operating their airports